Saahi30/RUBYTRYLINKTREE/README.md

 # LinkTree
-LinkTree clone project on Ruby on Rails.
+LinkTree LOOKALIKE project on Ruby on Rails By Saahi.

 ### Dependencies: